 So many toys on the market have very specific purposes, like a ball going down a shoot or buttons to push to create a sound.
 This may be entertaining for a little while, but toys like this leave little to your baby’s imagination and the entertainment aspect, unfortunately, doesn’t last very long.

-Open-ended toys, that will grow with you child over time, are your best bet.
+Open-ended toys that will grow with you child over time will actually allow for so much more creativity.
 Need some ideas?
 These are a great place to start: